Geekdude/Geekdude.github.io/_posts/2020-04-12-sourdough-bread.md

 As you continue kneading the dough will start to get firmer and harder to knead.
 This means you are closer to finishing.
 I try to keep it sticky and will occasionally add flour to the outside to make it less sticky.
+While I am kneading it, I add more flour based on the constency of the dough.
+From [Cooked: A Natural History of Transformation](https://smile.amazon.com/dp/0143125338/ref=cm_sw_em_r_mt_dp_U_ZHoKEb3MET40D), the wetter the dough, the better for artisan breads.
+However, I like to find my happy middle ground with a sticky dough, but one that is dry enough to no lose its structure during the proofing process.
+With really wet dough, you should fold the dough as it rises.
+With dryer dough, this is not required.
+I would begin with the recipe and then start expirementing.
+If you want to track expirements with the amount of ingredients in the recipe, you can use the [baker's percentage](https://en.wikipedia.org/wiki/Baker_percentage), which measures the ratio of other ingreadetants by weight to that of the flour.
+Of great inportance is the dough hydration, which is the baker's percentage of water.
 Once I am done kneading, I clean the large mixing bowl the dough was in, coat it with olive oil, then add the dough back to the bowl.

 ![before proof]({% link /assets/images/bread-proof-initial.jpg %})